Luke-lwz/discordjs-ui/README.md

 previous layouts will be sent via context in parameter `messageLayout`
 **Important**
 Nested layouts **won't** completely overwrite each other, they combine.
 Only things you change, overwrite each other.
 if you want to remove certain properties, set them to null (setting them to undefined will be the same as doing nothing)
+`context.js`: Works like messageLayout.js also propagates down nested routes, contexts will also nest into each other